 Parangtritis Beach is like what Kuta Beach is to Bali.
 It is Yogyakarta’s number one beach, a top destination, especially for first-time tourists.
-The beach is prominent or its long shoreline, sand dunes, and gray volcanic sand.
-It is located in Bantul City, Yogyakarta, around 30 km from the famous Malioboro.
+The beach is prominent for its long shoreline, sand dunes, and gray volcanic sand.
+And situated in Bantul City, Yogyakarta, around 30 km from the famous Malioboro street.

-Parangtritis Beach is also a sacred place in Javanese culture.
-Even a little child in the region knows of the legend of Nyi Roro Kidul.
-The mythical queen who rules the southern sea.
-Locals believe Parangtritis Beach is a supernatural door to the underwater kingdom of Queen Kidul.
+Pantai Parangtritis, as called by the locals reckoned as a sacred place.
+In particular to Javanese people and culture.
+Even a little child in the region knows about the legend of Queen Nyi Roro Kidul.
+Among Javanese people, the mythical queen believed as the one who rules the southern sea.

 There’s a warning to advise visitors.
-To not wear green color clothes when traveling to this beach.
-The locals believe that the Queen of South loves the green color.
-And she will drag people to the sea.
-Make them drown if they wear something green.
+Do not wear any green color fabrics when coming to this beach.
+As the myth starts and goes by.
+Until now the locals still believe that the Queen loves green color.
+And she will drag, drowning whoever people coming to Parangtritis beach wearing her favorite color.